-Buy Yellow Fin Tuna Steaks (4 x 150g), skinless and freshly frozen that make it perfect for pan-frying or grilling.
+Buy Yellowfin Tuna Steaks (4 x 150g), skinless and freshly frozen which make it perfect for pan-frying or grilling.

 Product is deboned by hand.
 Please exercise caution when feeding young children and the elderly as there might be the presence of pin bones which are hard to pick out by hand.

 At Biltong Chief, we love to braai and barbecue whenever we get the chance.